Tanium™ Appliance overview

 - Saves time.
 A controlled and consistent Tanium platform environment means high reliability.
 Your teams can focus on Tanium use cases instead of OS and hardware issues.

-Download the Tanium Infrastructure data sheet for an overview of Tanium Infrastructure offerings.
+Download the Tanium Infrastructure product brief for an overview of Tanium Appliance offerings.

 You can deploy a Tanium Appliance in any of the following Tanium Core Platform roles: